vatesfr/xen-orchestra/external_authentication.md

 ## GitHub

-You can use GitHub to c
+You can use your GitHub account to connect into Xen Orchestra.